QingYi-Studio/dotnet-Library/Tools/Tools.HTTP/readme.md

 ﻿# Tools.HTTP

-A class library that contains most of the basic HTTP communication.
+A library that contains most of the basic HTTP/HTTPS communication.

 Attention:
 - 1.0.0 and later are for .NET 8.0